Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 Once you have become profitable in your business, I highly recommend looking for ways you can improve your business set-up and systems.

 What could make it easier to prep your inventory?
 How could you source faster?
 What could you outsource?
+How could you learn to add a new income stream to your biz?

 These are all things that help bring your taxable income down and your productivity levels up.